FortneyMFG/AgOpenGPS-Nexus/docs/SRS/sections/6X_Core_Domain_Services/62_Job_Lifecycle.md

 ## Multi-Field Mount/Unmount

 - When operators select multiple fields, Core emits a single `mountFields(fieldIds[])` call to mapping plugins, which respond with the union envelope and per-field indices.
-Job `extensions` supply optional crop/genetics metadata for plugins to render overlays alongside coverage.【F:docs/ADR/ADR-043_MultiFieldJobEnvelopes.md†L12-L68】
+Job `extensions` supply optional crop/genetics metadata for plugins to render overlays alongside coverage.【F:docs/SRS/sections/3X_Data_Storage/31-ADR-043 - Multi-Field Job Envelopes.md†L12-L68】
 - Field unmounts occur only when jobs close or operators explicitly remove a field; Core updates `fieldIds` and notifies plugins prior to persisting changes.
 - Per-field stats accumulate in `job.stats.fields[]`, retaining historical coverage even if a field is later unmounted.